 LivePlan makes forecasting for your business easy.
-QuickBooks Online makes day-to-day accounting easy.
+QuickBooks makes day-to-day accounting easy.
 If you combine these tools, you get something even better—the ability to see exactly how your business is performing against the goals set out in your forecast.
 Armed with that information, you can catch problems early and make smart choices for growth.

-It all begins when you connect your QBO and LivePlan accounts.
+It all begins when you connect your Quickbooks and LivePlan accounts.
 The whole process takes about 90 seconds, as LivePlan pulls in your current year’s actuals and up to two years prior.
 (If your business is new and doesn’t have several years of actuals, don’t worry.
 LivePlan will import the data you have.)

-If you have at least a few months of actuals in your QBO account, then LivePlan can go a step further, and use those actuals to build a starting point for your forecast.
+If you have at least a few months of actuals in your QuickBooks account, then LivePlan can go a step further, and use those actuals to build a starting point for your forecast.
 You’ll make some updates to create a strategic forecast quickly.

 4 min 14 sec video

-LivePlan will import new actuals automatically each day, or you can update the sync with QBO manually at any time.
+LivePlan will import new actuals automatically each day, or you can update the sync with QuickBooks manually at any time.
 That way, you’re always looking at the most current picture.
 And with your forecast and actuals in place, your LivePlan Dashboard is ready to do some powerful comparisons.

 Why is comparing your actual results to your forecast so important?